MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 #### *Expert*-*Novice*

-The most traditional type of *pairing*, in broad terms this is the most beneficial in the most scenarios.
+The most traditional type of *pairing*, in broad terms this is the most beneficial in the greatest number of scenarios.

 Pros: All the benefits of *pairing*.
 The *novice* brings insight and questions the status quo, the *expert* provides mentorship and can guide the flow.